Eric Harrison: 1930s

 Although Harrison had not previously been politically active, in 1931 he established a branch of Joseph Lyons' All for Australia League in the Sydney suburb of Auburn, within Jack Lang's electorate, with police protection.
 In the December 1931 general elections he defeated Walter Marks for the House of Representatives seat of Wentworth, although both had been endorsed by the United Australia Party (UAP).
-He was appointed Minister for the Interior from 12 October 1934 in Lyons' second ministry, but lost the position on 9 November 1934 in Lyons' third Ministry, created to accommodate the Country Party.
-During this period he banned the entry of the Czechoslovakian anti-fascist campaigner, Egon Kisch into Australia.
+He was appointed Minister for the Interior from 12 October 1934 in the Second Lyons ministry, but lost the position on 9 November 1934 in Lyons' third Ministry, created to accommodate the Country Party.
+During this period he banned the entry of the Czechoslovak anti-fascist campaigner, Egon Erwin Kisch into Australia.

 In November 1938, Harrison became Minister without portfolio administering External Territories, and in April 1939 was appointed Postmaster-General and Minister for Repatriation in Robert Menzies' first ministry, when the Country Party left the coalition.